- About Us

 - Member Login

-Earlier this year, the World Health Organization officially recognized burnout as a legitimate medical diagnosis.
+Recently, the World Health Organization officially recognized burnout as a legitimate medical diagnosis.
 Burnout has received more attention over the past few years amid a flurry of reports documenting increasing occurrences across various occupations.

 A recent Gallup study of nearly 7,500 full-time employees found that 23% of employees reported feeling burned out at work very often or always.
-In high stress occupations, burnout rates can soar even higher.
+In high-stress occupations, burnout rates can soar even higher.
 For instance, a Medscape Physician Lifestyle Survey in 2015 reported the rate of physician burnout at 46%.
-But, burnout can affect anyone regardless of their occupation.
+But burnout can affect anyone regardless of their occupation.

 What is burnout?